I spent about 15 years in the corporate world working in Human Resources, and have tons of experience teaching effective communication.

 Why Is My Cake Rising in the Middle?

-Baking is a great pastime, but the constant problem of cakes rising too much in the middle can be off putting.
+So, your cakes are rising too much in the middle.
 However, by using the following baking tips, you'll find that it's a fairly simple problem to correct.

 The key to baking flat cakes is understanding what happens to the cake mixture when you bake a cake.

 There are cakes that are more prone to rising due to the ingredients used, such as sponge cakes as they often contain a raising agent such as baking powder, and there are also cakes that don't rise naturally, such as brownies.
 The raising agent, such as baking powder, reacts with the wet ingredients (eggs, oil, butter) to produce bubbles of air which expand as the cake cooks, forming tiny holes in the mixture, and it is this which gives the much lighter result to sponge based cases as opposed to cakes without raising agents.